Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Discussion

 By measuring the distribution of collected targets per agent, our work directly addresses the producer-scrounger paradigm from a spatial and kinematic perspective \cite{bhattacharya2014collective,dumke2016producers}.
 Our results demonstrate that increasing $\rho$ flattens the distribution of collected targets among agents, thereby increasing equity.
 However, this gain in equity at high $\rho$ comes at the cost of overall lower efficiency and increased instability, as the collective engages in redundant search efforts.
 Our findings provide an individual-level mechanism for the group-size effects seen in real systems: In the \textit{Australomisidia ergandros} spider, larger group sizes increase scrounger-type frequency and decrease producer frequency \cite{dumke2016producers}.
-For human social learning, rates of copying increases with group size \cite{toyokawa2019social}.
-These experimental observations has been verified by our model.
+For human social learning, rates of copying increase with group size \cite{toyokawa2019social}.
+These experimental observations have been verified by our model.
 The time ratio of the targeted walk reaches 0.6 in a group of 50 agents, which is significantly higher than 0.4 in a group of 10 agents, as shown in Supplementary Figure \ref{Supplfig:5}, with the same target distribution.

 Our incorporation of negative targets (risks) into the collective search domain introduces a novel dimension of realism to foraging models.
 The optimal $\rho$ adpatively shift from intermediate to higher as the penalty magnitude increases.
 This is a key insight: when risks are severe, the group's priority shifts from maximizing immediate resource collection to prioritizing risk avoidance through wider social information gathering.
 Based on that, we surprisingly found that adding randomly distributed ``fake" negative patches (with zero penalty) significantly increased overall efficiency.
 This novel emergent mechanism arises because the negative social signals effectively constrain the search space, focusing the collective exploration effort away from empty regions, leading to faster patch discovery.
+This constraint operates analogously to an informational boundary, pruning uninformative regions while preserving sufficient behavioral diversity to avoid premature convergence.
 This suggests a completely new principle for designing cooperative search algorithms in robotics and swarms \cite{garnier2007biological,romanczuk2012active,torney2011signalling}.